Mateusz Molęda: Education

 Molęda began playing the piano at the age of six and studied at the Hanover University of Music, Drama and Media in the class of Arie Vardi, considered one of the world's most distinguished music pedagogues.
 He continued his studies also in the area of Early music and Historically informed performance practice with Zvi Meniker, one of the last pupils of Nikolaus Harnoncourt and Malcolm Bilson.

 In 2021, Molęda obtained his PhD at the Krzysztof Penderecki Academy of Music in Kraków with a thesis on polyphonic compositional techniques in Sergei Rachmaninoff's Symphony No. 2.

 Molęda has received important musical impulses from his mentor Marek Janowski, for whom he also worked on personal request as an assistant with the Berlin Philharmonic, the Berlin Radio Symphony Orchestra, the Frankfurt Radio Symphony and the Dresden Philharmonic.
 By sharing his varied experiences, Janowski has profoundly influenced Molęda's artistic development in the spirit of the traditional German conducting school.
 Further musical inspiration came from his work with and as a cover conductor for Teodor Currentzis and the SWR Symphonieorchester, which he accompanied on several European tours.

 Molęda has been a recipient of scholarships from the German Music Council, the German Society for the Exploitation of Ancillary Copyrights, the Theodor Rogler Foundation, the Anna Ruths Foundation, the Robert Richard Jaudes Foundation and the International Forum for Culture and Economy Dresden.

 Competitions

 In October 2023, Molęda won the 1st Prize and the Special Prize of the Orchestra by secret and from the jury's verdict independent vote of the orchestra musicians at the 3rd International Sergei Kussewitzky Conducting Competition.

 Collaboration with orchestras

 Molęda conducted an orchestra for the first time at the age of nineteen.
 He has guest conducted renowned orchestras in more than ten countries around the world, including the United Kingdom, Germany, Denmark, Italy, Poland, Hungary, Albania, South Korea, Peru, South Africa and Canada.
-He has worked among others with the Staatskapelle Dresden, the Deutsche Radio Philharmonie Saarbrücken Kaiserslautern, the Dortmund Philharmonic Orchestra, the Orchestra of the Komische Oper Berlin, the Nuremberg Symphony Orchestra, the Württemberg Chamber Orchestra Heilbronn, the London Mozart Players, the Aarhus Symfoniorkester, the Odense Symfoniorkester, the Warsaw Philharmonic, the NFM Wroclaw Philharmonic, the Belgrade Philharmonic Orchestra and the Hamilton Philharmonic Orchestra.
+He has worked among others with the Staatskapelle Dresden, the Deutsche Radio Philharmonie Saarbrücken Kaiserslautern, the Dortmund Philharmonic Orchestra, the Orchestra of the Komische Oper Berlin, the Nuremberg Symphony Orchestra, the Württemberg Chamber Orchestra Heilbronn, the London Mozart Players, the Aarhus Symfoniorkester, the Odense Symfoniorkester, the Warsaw Philharmonic, the Polish National Radio Symphony Orchestra, the Belgrade Philharmonic Orchestra, the Hamilton Philharmonic Orchestra, and the Orchestre de Chambre du Luxembourg.